sgolebiewski-intel/openvino-docs/pages/documentation/converting-models-with-model-optimizer/convert-model-tutorials/converting-mxnet-style-transfer-model.rst

-Any style can be selected from `collection of pretrained weights <https://pan.baidu.com/s/1skMHqYp>`__.
+Any style can be selected from `collection of pre-trained weights <https://pan.baidu.com/s/1skMHqYp>`__.
 On the Chinese-language page, click the down arrow next to a size in megabytes.
 Then wait for an overlay box to appear, and click the blue button in it to download.
 The ``generate()`` function generates ``nst_vgg19-symbol.json`` and ``vgg19-symbol.json`` files for the specified shape.
 In the code, it is [1024 x 768] for a 4:3 ratio.
 You can specify another, for example, [224,224] for a square ratio.

 **Step 6** : Run the Model Optimizer to generate an Intermediate Representation (IR):